• Jennifer Jancuska

 www.JenniferJancuska.com

-As a director, choreographer and conceiver of new works, Jancuska brings Broadway tenure to an experimental approach of driving the creative process of theatrical narrative with pedestrian and surreal physicality.
-She collaborates across artistic genres, languages, and geographical locations, creating unexpected collaborations with artists who are typically siloed from creative dance making.
+As a director, choreographer, and conceiver of new works, Jennifer Jancuska brings Broadway tenure to a creative process where dance informs narrative.
+She collaborates across artistic genres, languages, and locations, forging unexpected partnerships with artists often siloed from dance-making.

-Jancuska is the recipient of the Japan-US Creative Fellowship (2024/25), Jerome Robbins “Stories That Move” Residency (2024), CUNY Dance Initiative Fellowship (2024/25), and has been named to the "Women to Watch on Broadway" (2024) by The Broadway Women's Fund.
-Her work has been commissioned and presented by The Old Globe Theater, Berkeley Rep, The Public Theater, Dallas Theater Center, Goodspeed, Ars Nova, Little Island, Madison Square Garden, New York Musical Festival, The Drama League, The Skirball Center, Trinity Rep, and Universal Theatrical Group, among others.
+Jennifer is the recipient of the Japan-US Creative Fellowship, Jerome Robbins “Stories That Move” Residency, CUNY Dance Initiative Fellowship, and has been named to the “Women to Watch on Broadway” list by The Broadway Women’s Fund.
+Her work has been commissioned and presented by The Old Globe, Berkeley Rep, Ars Nova, Little Island, Madison Square Garden, Goodspeed, The Drama League, The Skirball Center, Trinity Rep, and Universal Theatrical Group, among others.